travis-ci/docs-travis-ci-com/user/caching.md

 run.
 Note that the failure to upload the cache does not mark the job a failure.

-#### `before_cache` phase

-When using caches, it may be useful to run command just prior to uploading the new cache archive.
-For example, the dependency management utility may write log files into the directory you are watching, and you would do well to ignore these.

-For this purpose, you can use `before_cache` phase.

-{% highlight yaml %}
-cache:
-  directories:
-    - $HOME/.cache/pip
-⋮
-before_cache:
-  - rm -f $HOME/.cache/pip/log/debug.log
-{% endhighlight %}

 ### Bundler

 On Ruby and Objective-C projects, installing dependencies via [Bundler](http://bundler.io/) can make up a large portion of the build duration.
 Caching the bundle between builds drastically reduces the time a build takes to run.